Toor Dal

 How to Use Toor Dal?

 Toor Dal is a staple in Indian cuisine and is used in a variety of delicious and nutritious dishes.
-Here’s how you can use Toor Dal in your kitchen:
+Here’s how you can use Toor Dal to make different dishes in your kitchen:

 - Dal Tadka